West Fraser: Joseph Bacon and Carolyn Bexley Fraser Sustainable Seafood Harvest Fund

+West Fraser partnered with the Community Foundation of the Lowcountry to establish a fund for conservation, research, and support for sustainable seafood harvests around Beaufort County.
+The Joseph Bacon and Carolyn Bexley Fraser Sustainable Seafood Harvest Fund, named for Fraser's parents, funds conservation programs focused on maintaining the ecosystems and estuaries of the Port Royal Basin, the Calibogue Sound Basin, and surrounding areas, to ensure sustainable seafood harvests continue into the future.“ Proceeds from prints of Bluffton Oyster Factory Shuckers go towards the fund.

 Honors and awards

 Fraser was a Commissioner of the South Carolina Art's Commission from 2003 to 2012, he is an elected member of the Salmagundi Club, an elected Fellow of the American Society of Marine Artists, a Signature member of Plein Air Painters of America (PAPA), and a member of the California Art Club.

-He garnered his first award in 1984, The John Young Hunter Award from Allied Artists of America.
-Since then he has been honored with the Award of Excellence from Mystic International, The Mary S. Litt Award from the American Watercolor Society, the Pursuit of Excellence/American Master award from the Hubbard Museum of Art, and the Edgar Payne Gold Medal Award for Best Landscape from the California Art Club's 100th Juries Gold Medal Exhibition, among many others.
+In 1984, he received the John Young Hunter Award from the Allied Artists of America.
+Since then he has been honored with the Award of Excellence from Mystic International, The Mary S. Litt Award from the American Watercolor Society, the Pursuit of Excellence/American Master award from the Hubbard Museum of Art, and the Edgar Payne Gold Medal Award for Best Landscape from the California Art Club's 100th Juries Gold Medal Exhibition, among others.

-Fraser hangs in permanent collections in 9 museums across the United States and Bermuda, and at the White House Historical Association.
-His audiences include museums, art associations, resorts, the Heritage annual PGA Tour winner, yacht clubs, historical societies, health institutions, corporate and private collections, and educational institutions.
+Fraser's works are part of permanent collections in nine museums across the United States and Bermuda, and at the White House Historical Association.